 Director - My family and I have lived in Airdrie for almost 2 years and I practice Family and Criminal Law in Calgary and Central Alberta.
 Before becoming a lawyer I worked for several years as an Assessor for Child and Family Services, specializing in matters of domestic and family violence.
 I now see the effects of domestic violence daily as a family and criminal lawyer.
 Raising awareness about domestic violence and the effect it has on children is something that I am passionate about.
 I look forward to continuing to work with the other P.O.W.E.R board members to raise awareness about domestic violence in our community and establish a response through the implementation of a Women's Shelter in Airdrie.

-President - Crystal is President and Director of Community Relations and is also the founder of P.O.W.E.R.
+President - Crystal is President, Executive Director, and is also the founder of P.O.W.E.R.
 After witnessing a young woman being abused by her boyfriend in broad daylight she took to social media and put a request in for help establish a women's emergency shelter in Airdrie.

 Having stayed in an emergency shelter herself 18 years ago she knows the importance a local shelter can make in the lives of women and children fleeing domestic violence.
 Since her stay at the shelter she has raised her daughter and remained in a healthy relationship.
 Her passion is to help build up and empower women.

-Crystal works hard for P.O.W.E.R. and looks forward to building an emergency women's shelter while providing programs and services that will help women become all that they are meant to be through emergency resources and support programs.
+Crystal works hard for P.O.W.E.R. and is excited to be providing programs and services that will help women become all that they are meant to be.